EugeneKrapivin/ComoEngineeringBlogPosts/[[The trouble of having multiple message schedulers on a service bus.md

 ![One sender, multiple receivers](http://www.neudesic.com/wp-content/uploads/2014/01/servicebus6.jpg)[5]*One sender, multiple receivers, message fan-out*

-If you scale this situation up, you are in a hell-lot-of-trouble:
+If you scale this situation up, you could be in a lot of trouble:
-How do you distinct those messages?
+How do you distinguish between the messages?
-How do you cancel all those messages in time to avoid multiple deliveries of the same message?
+How do you cancel all the messages in time to avoid multiple deliveries of the same message?
 How do you handle duplicate messages?
-What if the state of a software changes once the first message comes, how do you handle the duplicates?
+What if the state of the software changes once the first message comes.
+How do you handle the duplicates?

-We'll the solution is quite simple actually - you do not put multiple scheduling services on the same bus.
+Actually, the solution is quite simple.
+You don't put multiple scheduling services on the same bus.

-Building such a service is rather simple using RabbitMQ, Masstransit, Quartz.NET and thier integration packages.
+Building a service like this is rather simple using RabbitMQ, Masstransit, Quartz.NET, and their integration packages.

-First the service bus should be subscribed to the scheduling messages
+First, the service bus should be subscribed to the scheduling messages:
 ```C#
 bus = ServiceBusFactory.New(x =>
 {